Dr. Vitaly Kudryavtsev

 You have to submit your essay to Turnitin prior to handing it in to the office.

-Please, hand in TWO hard copies to the office and send an electronic version to me by e-mail if possible.
-The deadline for essay submission is Wednesday, 14 December 2016, 4:00 p.m.
+Please, hand in TWO hard copies to the office.
+It would also be good if you can send me an electronic version by e-mail if possible.
+This may speed up marking but will break the anonymity so is not a strict requirement.
+The deadline for essay submission is Wednesday, 12 December 2018, 4:00 p.m.

 Some notes on giving presentation for PHY466:

-As a part of PHY466 you will give a presentation on some aspects on the Development of Particle Physics that will be assigned to you.
-Your presentation should last about 15-20 min followed by a 5-10 minute question/discussion period.
+As a part of PHY466 students will give presentations on some aspects on the Development of Particle Physics.
+The presentation should last about 40 min followed by a 5-10 minute question/discussion period.

-Step 1: Generate a draft of your talk (on a plain paper or computer).
+Step 1: Generate a draft of your talk (on a computer).